Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Extensions and open problems

 \subsection{Star matchings}

 The envy-freeness concept can be generalised from a matching (a set of vertex-disjoint edges) to an \emph{$r$-star matching} --- a set of vertex-disjoint copies of the the star $K_{1,r}$, where the star center is in $X$ and the star leaves are in $Y$.
 An \emph{envy-free $r$-star matching} is then an $r$-star matching in which every vertex in $X$ that is not matched (as a center), is disconnected from any vertex in $Y$ that is matched (as a leaf).
 Our results can be easily generalised to $r$-star matchings.
-For example, the following theorem generalises Theorem \ref{thm:algos}(a) and Corollary \ref{thm:sufficient}(c). \begin{theorem} (a) There is a polynomial-time algorithm that, given any bipartite graph $G=(X \discup Y, E)$, finds a maximum-size $r$-star envy-free matching in $G$.
+For example, the following theorem generalises Theorem \ref{thm:algos}(a) and Corollary \ref{thm:sufficient}(b). \begin{theorem} For every integer $r\geq 1$,

+(a) There is a polynomial-time algorithm that, given any bipartite graph $G=(X \discup Y, E)$, finds a maximum-cardinality envy-free $r$-star matching in $G$.